most aggressive dog breeds

 This dog breed is aloof towards people they don’t know and can be very sensitive.

-Using positive reinforcement is the only way forward with this type of dog, and you must consult with a professional trainer on how to handle this breed moving forward.
+Positive reinforcement is the only way to proceed with this type of dog, and you must consult a professional trainer to handle this breed in the future.

 5. Dogo Argentino